JoomiK/JoomiK.github.io/_posts/2017-1-29-abtesting.md

     group2_std = pm.Uniform('group2_std', lower=σ_low, upper=σ_high)
 ```

-    Applied interval-transform to group1_std and added transformed group1_std_interval_ to model.
-    Applied interval-transform to group2_std and added transformed group2_std_interval_ to model.

 For the prior for ν, an exponential distribution with mean 30 was selected because it balances near-normal distributions (where ν > 30) with more thick-tailed distributions (ν < 30).
 In other words, this spreads credibility fairly evenly over nearly normal or heavy tailed data.
 Other distributions that could have been used were various uniform distributions, gamma distributions, etc.